Angélique Kidjo: Other competitive awards

 On September 15, 2021, Time magazine included her in their list of the 100 most influential people in the world.

-On 3 July 2025, it was announced that Kidjo would be the first black African to get a star on the Hollywood Walk of Fame.
+On August 18, 2026, Kidjo received a star on the Hollywood Walk of Fame in Los Angeles in the category of "Recording", recognizing her contributions to the American music industry.
+She became the first African musician to receive the honor.